ivanDonadello/Visual-Relationship-Detection-LTN/README.md

 # LOGIC TENSOR NETWORKS FOR VISUAL RELATIONSHIP DETECTION

-This repository contains the dataset, the source code and the models for the detection of visual relationships with [Logic Tensor Networks] (https://github.com/logictensornetworks/logictensornetworks).
+This repository contains the dataset, the source code and the models for the detection of visual relationships with [Logic Tensor Networks](https://github.com/logictensornetworks/logictensornetworks).

 ## Introduction